 We all want to live a healthy lifestyle and working out is an important factor.
 A strong fitness routine can increase our cardiovascular health, help trim and tone our muscles, and keep our energy levels high.
-But it’s important to keep our fitness routines balanced to avoid overtraining, which, experts say, “can show up as everything from chronic soreness to mood disturbances.”
+But its important to keep our fitness routines balanced to avoid overtraining, which, experts say, can show up as everything from chronic soreness to mood disturbances.
 If you think you’ve been pushing too hard and want to create a more balanced fitness routine, keep reading for tips on how to incorporate more self-care into your workout days and how to diversify your routine.

 What if Ive been Overtraining?

 According to Very Well Fit, you can tell if you have been overtraining by reading a few obvious signs and symptoms.
 Some of the signs of overtraining are: washed-out feeling, drained, pain in muscles and joints – especially in elbows, for which you can find the Best Elbow Arm Brace for Elbow Pain to relieve it, moodiness and irritability, and increased incidents of injuries.
 If you experience any of these, it’s time to rethink your routines and perhaps change your ways a bit.
 You do not want to damage or injure yourself beyond repair!
 Incorporating self-care into your fitness routine can help you avoid injury, have more effective workouts, and maintain a healthy mind-body connection.
 Its a holistic approach that leads to a more sustainable healthy lifestyle.

 How do I Incorporate Self-Care Into My Fitness Routine?